Finding digital and print newspapers

 Find a newspaper

 Selected current and past Western Australian newspaper titles are available digitally through Trove, a service provided by National Library of Australia in partnership with state libraries, including the State Library of Western Australia.
-Western Australian newspaper titles are always being added.
+You can view the Western Australian newspapers at Digitised Newspapers and Gazettes in Trove.
+Select the WA tab to see the available titles.

 Newspapers that are not digitally available can be viewed at the State Library.
 For preservation purposes most newspaper titles can only be viewed on microfilm, but in some instances access may be given to physical copies.
 Library Staff assist visitors needing access to non-digital newspaper copies.